UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 | 9        | 0.3298   | 0.0039  | 0.4976   | 0.0026  | nan       | nan      | 5      |
 | 10       | 0.3339   | 0.0014  | 0.5017   | 0.0023  | nan       | nan      | 5      |

+Based on the data, Model ID 9 demonstrates the best generalization performance to unseen data.
+It achieves the lowest MSE Mean (0.3298), indicating it makes the most accurate predictions on average.
+Additionally, it has the smallest MSE Std (0.0039), suggesting it is consistent and stable across different folds in the cross-validation process.
+This aligns with the results observed in the earlier table, which measured the performance of each model on the test data.

 #### Visualizing Model Performance
 To better understand the behavior and performance of the models during training and evaluation, the following visualizations are included: